 NUR 2440L.
 Maternal Child Nursing Lab.
 This course is designed to present the nursing student with knowledge and skills related to care of a client from conception through childhood and adolescence.
 The course will present an introduction of high risk factors in these areas.
 The nursing process provides a framework for planning care for clients on the wellness-illness continuum with inclusion of human growth and development, culture diversity, pharmacology, and administration of medications, nutrition, legal aspects of practice, interpersonal relationships, and current issues in nursing.
 Concepts related to pre, intra, and postoperative cares are discussed.
 Clinical experiences may be provided in both clinic and acute care settings.
 Specific exercises in management principles are provided in the clinical setting.
-All courses without the NUR prefix may be taken prior to entering the program.
-NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide Humanities must be completed by the end of the semester listed on the academic advising guide Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher.
-1⁄2 didactic hour per credit and 1 clinical hour per credit each week.
-Prerequisites: NUR1211C/L, NUR 2142, MCB 2010C/L, and DEP 2004.
-Corequisites: NUR 2522C/L and Humanities.
+Prerequisites: NUR1211C/L, NUR 2142, and MCB 2010C/L. Corequisites: NUR 2522C/L and Humanities.
 6 semester hours credit.
 [A]

 NUR 2522C.
 Mental Health.
 This course provides the student with the opportunity to acquire knowledge and skills needed to care for patients with maladaptive coping disorders.
 Therapeutic nurse/patient interaction skills are stressed.
 Clinical experiences are selected to help students increase their understanding of the interdisciplinary health team and the nurse's role as a member of the team.
 Clinical practice is provided in a psychiatric setting.
-All courses without the NUR prefix may be taken prior to entering the program.
-NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
-Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
-Humanities must be completed by the end of the semester listed on the academic advising guide.
-Students may not progress to the following semester unless all courses in the present semester have been completed with a grade of "C" or higher.
-1⁄2 didactic hour per credit and 1 clinical hour per credit each week.
+Instructional (1.5 hours) and Clinical (3 hours) per week.
 Prerequisites: NUR1020 C/L, NUR1280 C/L, NUR1141, BSC 2086 C/L, PSY2012.
 3 semester hours' credit.
 [A]

 NUR 2522L.
 Mental Health Lab.
 This course provides the opportunity to acquire knowledge and skills needed to care for patients with maladaptive coping disorders.
 Therapeutic nurse/patient interaction skills are stressed.
 Clinical experiences help students increase understanding of the interdisciplinary health team and the nurse's role as a team member.
 Clinical practice is in a psychiatric setting.
 Students may not progress unless all courses in the present semester have been completed with a grade of "C" or higher.
-1⁄2 didactic hour per credit and 1 clinical hour per credit each week.
-3 semester hours' credit.
 [A]

 NUR 2950.
 Capstone.
 This course is designed to assist the student in the transition from the role of student nurse to that of graduate nurse enabling effective practice at entry level.
 It is also designed to assist the graduate nurse to anticipate the challenges of a rapidly changing work environment.
 Information will be provided to give the student nurse an overall view of the nursing profession.
 Included in the information will be such issues as dealing effectively with legal, ethical, political and on-the-job issues as well as social and economic factors that impact the nursing profession.
 Topics involving the role of professional organizations and licensure requirements will be covered as well.
 Tools for developing leadership-management roles, delegating appropriately, and thinking critically and creatively will be presented.
 Plans to enhance workplace communication, time management and self-care tactics are among other career advancement tools provided.
 Information related to effective resume writing, interview tips, compilation of professional portfolio and employee benefits is also provided.
 Prerequisites: NUR 2440C/L, NUR 2142, Humanities.
-All courses without the NUR prefix may be taken prior to entering the program.
-NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
-Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
-Humanities must be completed by the end of the semester listed on the academic advising guide.
-Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher.
 Corequisite NUR2243C/L. 2 semester hours credit.
 [A]